GKPrarthana/voice-recognition-system/README.md

-# voice-recognition-system
+# Voice Recognition Project

-This project explores voice recognition using Long Short-Term Memory (LSTM) networks.
-The goal is to classify spoken commands from a dataset and implement a robust model using TensorFlow.
+A deep learning project for classifying spoken commands using LSTM.